North Korea Conducts Missile Tests While Bolton Meets With Officials In Seoul

 “North Korea recommits to denuclearization - we’ve come a long way.” @FoxNews— Donald J. Trump (@realDonaldTrump) September 19, 2018

 The White House did not immediately respond to the news, but South Korea's Defense Ministry spokesman Choi Hyun-soo called the test "not helpful" in reducing tensions between the Koreas.
-Japan's Defense Minister Takeshi Iwaya told reporters in Tokyo that "If they were ballistic missiles, they violate the U.N. sanctions, and I find it extremely regrettable."
+Japan's Defense Minister Takeshi Iwaya told reporters in Tokyo that "if they were ballistic missiles, they violate the U.N. sanctions, and I find it extremely regrettable."

 A South Korean defense official, speaking to The Associated Press on condition of anonymity, said the missiles were launched from mobile platforms at a site near Wonsan on North Korea's coast.

-North Korea has also been working on submarine-launched ballistic missiles and earlier this week, North Korea's Central News Agency released photographs of leader Kim inspecting a newly built submarine.
+North Korea has also been working on submarine-launched ballistic missiles, and earlier this week, North Korea's Central News Agency released photographs of leader Kim inspecting a newly built submarine.
 Although there were no details released, Kim was quoted as expressing "great satisfaction over the fact that the submarine was designed and built to be capable of fully implementing the military strategic intention" of North Korea.